You are tuned to the most listened-to radio talk show in America, hosted by me, Rush Limbaugh.

 So, let me again synthesize this.

-McCain is in Canada, Halifax International Security Forum.
+Halifax International Security Forum.

 The Russians have the evidence.

-This guy's not seen the dossier, he knows it exists, and he knows the guy who put it together.
+He knows it exists, and he knows the guy who put it together.

 He's a very trustworthy guy.

-They didn't have the dossier to give him a case, so McCain's so intrigued by this last November, he actually dispatched an aide to fly to the U.K. to meet somebody who had the dossier at his home, took McCain's emissary to his home and gave McCain's emissary the dossier.
+So McCain, so intrigued by this, last November, he actually dispatched an aide to fly to the UK to meet somebody who had the dossier at his home, took McCain's emissary to his home and gave McCain's emissary the dossier.

-Twenty-four hours later, the dossier was in Washington, though the contents of the file could not be verified without an investigation, meaning it was all BS.
+24 hours later, the dossier was in Washington, though the contents of the file could not be verified without an investigation, meaning it was all BS.

-McCain was worried, this according to the UK Guardian, McCain was worried that his actions might be interpreted as revenge for some of the things Trump had said about him, i.e., not respecting military people get captured.
+McCain was worried, this according to the UK Guardian, McCain was worried that his actions might be interpreted as revenge for some of the things Trump had said about him, i.e.

-McCain decided nevertheless to hand over the documents to James Comey on December the 9th.
+McCain decided, nevertheless, to hand over the documents to James Comey on December the 9th.

 It was redundant because Comey already had them.

-This document had been floating around Washington for months.
+The document had been, the thing is, funny about this, this document had been floating around Washington for months.

-McCain only really heard that he could get his hands on it in November and wanted it so badly he sent somebody on a plane to the U.K. in November to get this damn thing and bring it back, and he gave it to Comey.
+McCain only really heard that he could get his hands on it in November and wanted it so badly, he sent somebody on a plane to the UK in November to get this damn thing and bring it back, and he gave it to Comey.

-So uh you don't find this in the American media, but here's McCain, a Republican, joining forces of all these anti-never Trump people in an effort to bring Trump down.
+So you don't find this in the American media, but here's McCain, a Republican, joining forces of all these anti-Never Trump people in an effort to bring Trump down and trafficking in pure BS.

-Uh he heard about it and somehow it ended up in his possession.
+He heard about it and somehow it ended up in his possession.

 He thought it was dynamite, so he took it over to Comey.